Learn More About Python Classes in Atlanta

 How Long Does It Take to Learn Python?

 Longer than the 30-minute Penguin Encounter at the Georgia Aquarium.
 Not as long as it would take to learn Russian so that you can read War and Peace in the original.
 You can get a comfortable grasp on the language (Python, not Russian) in about the time it would take you to read Tolstoy’s hefty masterpiece of historical fiction (in English) three times.
 That comes out to a bit over 100 hours of reading or studying time.
-Working at Python full-time, you should be able to be reasonably conversant in the language within the space of a month.
-On the other hand, you’ll need a great deal more time really to master Python, but that will involve, not only class time, but also time spent actually programming in the language.
+Working at Python full-time, you should be reasonably conversant in the language within the space of a month.
+On the other hand, you’ll need a great deal more time to really master Python, but that will involve not only class time, but also time spent actually programming in the language.
 For that, you need to figure at least a year.

 Should I Learn Python in Person or Online?

 You may be surprised to discover that, today, the overwhelming majority of classes in Python are given online.
 The days of being able to find several computer schools in every major city have yielded to those schools embracing the virtual classroom and teaching their classes across the internet.
 The live class hasn’t entirely bitten the proverbial dust as yet, but, if the trend continues, you won’t have much choice in the matter.
-You may nonetheless find yourself wishing that there were in-person classes like the ones to which school accustomed you when you were growing up.
-The paradigm of teacher, students, and a blackboard all in the same room dates as far back as the invention of the chalkboard in 1801 and obviously (minus the blackboard) before that, as far back as prehistoric education.
-That means in-person learning has a few thousand years of human history behind it, so there’s no surprise that you might find it comfortable.
+You may nonetheless find yourself wishing that there were in-person classes like the ones to which you were accustomed you when you were growing up.
+The paradigm of teacher, students, and a blackboard all in the same room dates as far back as the invention of the chalkboard in 1801, and obviously (minus the blackboard) before that, as far back as prehistoric education.
+That means in-person learning has a few thousand years of human history behind it, so it’s no surprise that you might find it comfortable.

 The live online class is, however, remarkably similar to the live in-person class, at least once you get past the inescapable difference that all the participants aren’t occupying the same physical space.
 While you and your instructor won’t be sharing identical geographical coordinates, you will be occupying the same position in time, which means that you can interact with each other just as you might if you were stationed in the same room.
-You can ask questions through the time-honored mechanism of raising your hand, and you can even invite the teacher to take a look at your screen to get you through a particularly knotty and unpythonesque bit of code.
+You can ask questions through the time-honored mechanism of raising your hand, and you can even invite the teacher to take a look at your screen to get you through a particularly knotty and unpythonic bit of code.
 On the other hand, you get to study in a comfortable spot of your own choosing, without needing to worry about whether your outfit goes together or having to force your way through rush hour traffic from Downtown to Buckhead.
 You’re spared the concerns of not getting there in time to secure a good seat, and you won’t have to put up with inclement climate control, gum-cracking neighbors, or being seated downwind of someone doused in toxic cologne.
 Yes, you will have to get used to the new paradigm of following a class on your computer, but, without being overly fatalistic about it, that’s the wave of the future today already, and, like most waves of the future that are here already, this one is inevitable.

 An alternative to the live online class is available from many internet-based schools.
 Termed self-paced, on-demand, or asynchronous, these classes have participants as passive observers of pre-recorded video tutorials.
 It’s a lecture format, essentially, but it affords no chance for asking questions of the instructor.
 On the other hand, the convenience of an on-demand class is terrific: you study when and where you want, assuming that there’s a way to link to the internet from where you happen to be.
 (You can try out the wifi at Read Shop up in Paces; it’s a bookstore as well as a café, and, as such, worth exploring in itself.)
 Before you get too excited at being able to learn Python with absolute freedom, there are some drawbacks to self-paced learning, probably the weightiest of which is that tutorials go past their expiry dates very quickly, and not all providers of self-paced Python courses are as careful as they should be when it comes to updating their content.
 You can thus rack your brains trying to learn something that may turn out to be sorely out-of-date.
 In addition to that, you’re going to need quite a bit of determination to finish a self-paced class without a teacher to guide and encourage you.
 It can be done, of course, and some people make terrific autodidacts, but, if you’re not good at sticking with things, self-paced online learning probably isn’t the pedagogical method for you.